pratiktri/server_init_harden/README.md

 >
 > __After Error__ - Script continues to next step.

-NOTE - As it is evident from above script does not uninstalled already installed programs even when error occors in this step or any other steps.
-Cause, you might have installed those programs before running the script or those programs might have been preloaded by the OS itself - too many variables to consider.
+NOTE - As it is evident from above, script does not uninstalled already installed programs even when error occors in this step or any other step.
+Because, you might have installed those programs before running the script or those programs might have been preloaded by the OS itself - too many variables to consider.

 ### 6. Configure UFW
 [UFW(**U**ncomplicated **F**ire**W**all)](https://www.digitalocean.com/community/tutorials/how-to-setup-a-firewall-with-ufw-on-an-ubuntu-and-debian-cloud-server) makes it easy to manage what kind of internet traffic enters or leaves the server.
 Without this program you would have to deal with Linux's iptables (which I can not understand at all).

-This script sets up UFW so that only __ssh__(required for user login), __http__(required for any web application) & __https__(also required for any web application) __traffic are allowed in and out__ of the server.
+This script sets up UFW so that only __ssh__(required for user login), __http__(required for web applications) & __https__(also required for web applications) __traffic are allowed in and out__ of the server.
 All other traffic are blocked.

 #### Error Handling